linkedin/coral/README.md

 **Coral** consists of following modules:

-- Coral-Hive: Converts definitions of Hive views with UDFs to equivalent view logical plan.
+- Coral-Hive: Converts HiveQL to Coral IR (can be typically used with Spark SQL as well).
-- Coral-Trino: Converts view logical plan to Trino (formerly PrestoSQL) SQL, and vice versa.
+- Coral-Trino: Converts Coral IR to Trino SQL.
+Convering Trino SQL to Coral IR is WIP.
-- Coral-Spark: Converts view logical plan to Spark SQL.
+- Coral-Spark: Converts Coral IR to Spark SQL (can be typically used with Hive QL as well).
-- Coral-Pig: Converts view logical plan to Pig-latin.
-- Coral-Dbt [WIP]: DBT package that houses materialization modes that exercise Coral logic.
+- Coral-Dbt: Integrates Coral with DBT.
+It enables applying Coral transformations on DBT models.
-- Coral-Incremental [WIP]: Derives an incremental query from input SQL for incremental view maintenance.
+- Coral-Incremental: Derives an incremental query from input SQL for incremental view maintenance.
 - Coral-Schema: Derives Avro schema of view using view logical plan and input Avro schemas of base tables.
 - Coral-Spark-Plan [WIP]: Converts Spark plan strings to equivalent logical plan.
-- Coral-Visualization [WIP]: Visualizes Coral SqlNode and RelNode trees and renders them to an output file.
+- Coral-Visualization: Visualizes Coral SqlNode and RelNode trees and renders them to an output file.
 - Coral-Service: Service that exposes REST APIs that allow users to interact with Coral (see [Coral-as-a-Service](#Coral-as-a-Service) for more details).

 ## Version Upgrades

 This project adheres to semantic versioning, where the format x.y.z represents major, minor, and patch version upgrades.
 Consideration should be given to potential changes required when integrating different versions of this project.

-**'y' Upgrade**
+**Major version Upgrade**

-An 'y' upgrade represents a version change that introduces backward incompatibility by removal or modification of methods.
+A minor version upgrade represents a version change that introduces backward incompatibility by removal or renaming of classes.

-**'x' Upgrade**
+**Minor version Upgrade**

-An 'x' upgrade signifies a version change that introduces backward incompatibility by affecting the availability of classes.
+A minor version upgrade represents a version change that introduces backward incompatibility by removal or renaming of methods.

 Please carefully review the release notes and documentation accompanying each version upgrade to understand the specific changes and the recommended steps for migration.